exPHAT/SwiftWhisper/README.md

 ### CoreML Support :brain:

-If a CoreML model under the same name as the normal model can be found with the suffix altered to `-encoder.mlmodelc` (Example: `tiny.bin` would also sit beside a `tiny-encoder.mlmodelc` file), and you are using the `Whisper(fromFileURL:)` initializer, then the CoreML will be used for transcription!
-You can verify it's active by checking the console output.
+To use CoreML, you'll need to include a CoreML model file with the suffix `-encoder.mlmodelc` under the same name as the whisper model (Example: `tiny.bin` would also sit beside a `tiny-encoder.mlmodelc` file).
+In addition to the additonal model file, you will also need to use the `Whisper(fromFileURL:)` initializer.
+You can verify CoreML is active by checking the console output during transcription.

 ### Converting audio to 16kHz PCM :wrench: